RonAdi77/WebDevCourse_Project/README.md

-# WebDev Course Project - Stage B (With Server)
+# WebDev Course Project - Part A (Live Server - Client-Side Only)

-A web-based music/video playlist management system with user authentication, YouTube video search, and playlist management. **This version includes a Node.js/Express server** for user management, playlist storage, and MP3 file uploads.
+A web-based music/video playlist management system with user authentication, YouTube video search, and playlist management. **This version is client-side only** and works with Live Server.
+All data is stored in browser localStorage.

 ## Project Structure